scorpionjacky/linux-kernel/doc/linux-0.01-commentary.md

 in the info pages.
 Information on as86 and ld86 can be got from the man pages.
 We did’nt find man pages for as86 and ld86 in our RedHat 5.2 installation, but it was there in the 6.2 version.
 The changes in the other Makefiles are minor and no clarification is needed.

-• We have modified the linux-0.01/tools/build.c file.
+- We have modified the linux-0.01/tools/build.c file.
 The original code was responsible for removing the headers of the object file produced by assembling boot.s, removing the headers of the ’system’ file and generating a boot block and appending ’system’ to it.
 But since our Makefiles tell the assemblers and linkers to produce raw binary output, we don’t need another program to do it.
 So our tools/build.c simply produces a boot block of 512 bytes.
 The final ’Image’ is produced by simply joining the boot block and ’system’ with a ’cat’.

-5Chapter 2.
-Building Kernel 0.01
-• The 0.01 uses a minix version 1 file system as its root file system.
+- The 0.01 uses a minix version 1 file system as its root file system.
 So make a primary partition in your hard disk.
 Set its type to 80 (Old Minix) using the fdisk in your Linux system.
 Suppose your partition is hda4.
 Then format the partition using the command ’mkfs.minix /dev/hda4 -n 14’.
 The -n 14 option specifies the maximum filename length to be 14 characters, which is what 0.01 assumes.
 Now create the directories bin and dev in the minix file system.
 Also create nodes corresponding to your root partition (hda4 in our example) and the console tty0.
 The major and minor numbers for these devices are present in the file linux-0.01/include/linux/fs.h.
 You can put a shell (sh) in the bin directory.

-• The linux-0.01/include/linux/config.h file has to be edited to make 0.01 to mount its root file system.
+- The linux-0.01/include/linux/config.h file has to be edited to make 0.01 to mount its root file system.
 Use fdisk to find out the number of cylinders, sectors and heads of your hard disk.
 If fdisk shows the number of heads to be greater than 64, then bad luck, we don’t know what to do.
 The original code had restricted the number of heads to 16, but we modified it to